-We use two main techniques for increasing stability of training.
-First, gradient clipping, enforcing a gradient norm value of $100.0$.
-Second, we apply a similar warm-up procedure for the Kullback-Leibler ($D_{\text{KL}}$) divergence as in S{\o}nderby \etal \cite{sonderby2016ladder}, and Child \cite{child2021deep}, increasing its weighting in the loss linearly from $0.001$ to $1.0$ over the first $200$ epochs.
-We train for a total of 500 epochs, which takes about 72 hours on a NVIDIA GeForce RTX 2070 GPU.
+We use two main techniques for increasing training stability; gradient clipping, enforcing a gradient norm value of $100.0$, and a similar warm-up procedure for the Kullback-Leibler ($D_{\text{KL}}$) divergence to \cite{sonderby2016ladder}, and \cite{child2021deep}, increasing its weighting in the loss linearly from $0.001$ to $1.0$ over the first $200$ epochs.
+We train for a total of 5000 epochs, which requires ca. one week on a NVIDIA GeForce RTX 2070 GPU.